-In this paper we introduce an approach to increase density of field-effect heterotransistors and heterodiodes in the framework of double boost DC-DC converter.
-In the framework of the approach we consider manufacturing the inverter in hetero structure with specific configuration.
+We introduce an approach for increasing of density of field-effect heterotransistors in the framework of a CMOS operational transresistance amplifier based square wave generator.
+Based on the approach we consider manufacturing the considered amplifier in a heterostructure with the required configuration.
 Several required areas of the heterostructure should be doped by diffusion or ion implantation.
-After that dopant and radiation defects should by annealed in the framework of the optimized scheme.
+After that dopant and radiation defects should by annealed in the framework of an optimized scheme.
 We also consider an approach to decrease value of mismatch-induced stress in the considered heterostructure.
 We introduce an analytical approach to analyze mass and heat transport in heterostructures during manufacturing of integrated circuits with account mismatch-induced stress.